Sleeping pills and minor tranquillisers

-But if you have taken benzodiazepines regularly over a long period of time, you could become physically addicted or psychologically dependent on them.
-For example, you may experience physical withdrawal symptoms if you stop or reduce your dose, or you may feel that you cannot cope with your day-to-day life unless you take them.
+But if you take benzodiazepines regularly and for a long time, you may become dependent on them.
+This might mean you experience physical withdrawal symptoms if you stop or reduce your dose.
+Or you may feel that you cannot cope with your day-to-day life unless you take them.

 - abdominal cramps

-- physical symptoms of anxiety (muscle tension, tight chest, palpitations, fast heartbeat, sweating, trembling or shaking)
+- anxiety, including physical symptoms such as muscle tension, tight chest, fast heartbeat, sweating, trembling or shaking

 - blurred vision